Miller-GS/MC426A-TV-Application/README.md

 ### TMDB API
 Short for [The Movie Database](https://www.themoviedb.org/documentation/api), the TMDB API is our source of data about movies and TV series.
-A repository will send getrequests to it.
+A repository will send get requests to it.

 ## Build and Run